fugazi-io/fugazi-io.github.io/docs/README.md

 ## What is it not?
-fugazi isn't a bash terminal.
+fugazi isn't a shell terminal.
 All of the commands you are used to from your terminal won't work in fugazi, with the exception of `man`.

 ## So, what is it?
 fugazi aims to provide a single command interface for all of the different services and applications which developers are using on a daily basis.
-These services are mapped into commands that are executed using a simple and readable syntax.
+These services are mapped into commands that are executed using a simple and intuitive syntax.
-The terminal is both configurable and extendable which allow the user to load the functionality that he/she needs.
+The terminal is configurable and extendable, which allows the user to define, share and use specific pieces of functionality.

 ### Key concepts
  - **Web Client**: A command line interface which is loaded in the browser.
 It can be served from [http://fugazi.io](http://fugazi.io) or self hosted.
- - **Components**: Loadable pieces of information/functionality which extend the web client, such as modules, commands, types and more
+ - **[Components](components)**: Plugins which extend the terminal functionality
- - **Descriptors**: A json or javascript files which describe the components to the web client
+ - **[Descriptors](descriptors)**: A json or javascript files which describe the components to the web client
  - **Connectors**: An application which exposes a fugazi module (including http endpoints for commands) for a service or another application (such as a database)

 ### How it works
-Loading a descriptor into the client will allow it to "understand" the desired service, and it will then expose all of the commands included in the service.
+Loading a descriptor into the client will allow it to "understand" the desired service, and it will then expose the commands included in the service.
-When a user chooses to execute an input the client will locate the appropriate command based on the syntax it provided in the descriptor.
+When a user submits a command input string the client will locate the appropriate command based on the syntax it provided in the descriptor.
 The client can execute commands in one of two forms:
  - Javascript functions that are loaded to the client.
 When invoked the arguments from the command line